JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

-all of my art history classes this year have had considerably less than 60 people so I do not know what would happen to my classes if the cuts went through. and my media/film degree has already been altered due to cuts since registering at this university while it has more students in the courses any more alterations would be detrimental to that section of my degree
+all of my art history classes this year have had considerably less than 60 people so I do not know what would happen to my classes if the cuts went through. and my media/film degree has already been altered due to cuts since registering at this university while it has more students in the courses any more alterations would be detrimental to that section of my degree---

----

 I would mourn for the social lives of students to come.

 ---